CSamuelLents/az-packer-terraform-demo/README.md

 ### Creating an Azure Resource Group

-The resource group needs to be created before running `packer build server.json`, since the image will need a destination once it has been built.
-You can do this in one of two ways:
+The resource group should be created before running `packer build server.json`, as the image will need a destination.
+You can do this in two ways:

-1. Comment out everything in `main.tf` after the resource group block (after line 12), and follow the instructions under the [Deploying the Infrastructure](#deploying-the-infrastructure) heading below.
-Once completed, build and deploy the Packer image, uncomment the rest of the template, and run the Terraform plan/deploy steps again.
+1. Comment out everything in `main.tf` after the resource group block (after line 12) and everything in `outputs.tf`, and follow the instructions under [Deploying the Infrastructure](#deploying-the-infrastructure) below to deploy the resource group.
+Once completed, build and deploy the Packer image, uncomment the Terraform templates, and run the Terraform plan/deploy steps again.

 2. Create the resource group manually in Azure, set the `ARM_SUBSCRIPTION_ID` and `ARM_RESOURCE_GROUP` variables in your environment and run the provided `import-resource-group.sh` script to import the resource into your Terraform state.
-Note that the `azurerm_resource_group` resource in `main.tf` should remain as is.
+The `azurerm_resource_group` resource in `main.tf` should remain as is.

-### Creating an Azure Policy
+### Creating a Tagging Policy

 1. Navigate to your subscription in Azure
 2. Select `Policies` from the sidebar navigation